 “What if I had said no?”
 She had exclaimed in disbelief, as they reentered the candle-lit church.

-When she reached the top of the stairs tonight, there was no one there.
+When she reached the top of the stairs tonight, there was no box on the window sill.
 She walked across the dusty floorboards.
 The cane echoed down the steeple staircase.
 She entered the ray of soft light pouring in through the window.
 It took a second for her eyes to adjust from the darkness of the staircase.

 The woman gazed out at the city before her.
 It had grown since the last time she stood in the bell tower and looked out.
 Instead of houses and farms, the horizon was lined with the lights of corporate buildings taller than the pinnacle of the church’s steeple.
 The city lights looked like reflections of the stars.
 She held up her ring finger and admired the modest diamond wrapped in gold as she had done on the night he proposed.